You'll Kvell Over ‘Fiddler on the Roof in Yiddish’

 It brings to us, a modern audience (Jewish and not), a sense of history and also a making sense of history—and with its theme of forced migration and cultural persecution, it feels timely.
 Those themes are not hammered didactically, as they might be; they simply play out in front of us.

 There was affectionate recognition of characters (the protective father, the mother trying to keep it together, their ruminations on love, duty, and family), and—most present of all—there were sometimes loud exclamations back at the actors of some of the Yiddish words and phrases that clearly struck a chord with those watching from their own families and pasts.
-Fiddler may well be the most interactive show in New York right now.

 The grit in Fiddler is the threat of familial and social fracture, which eventually blooms into reality.
 First Hodl must leave to find an imprisoned and exiled Pertshik, and then Tevye turns out not to be so cuddly and amenable after all when another daughter, Khave (Rosie Jo Neddy), falls for the Russian Fyedke (Cameron Johnson).

 From this, there seems at first no way back: Daughter is dead to father.
 Then the town’s Russian superintendent warns Tevye and the townspeople that a micro-pogrom centered on the shtetl, ordered by the tsar, is about to occur.
 The Jewish townsfolk have three days to leave.
-Here, the sighs and sniffles became more pronounced around me.

 My grandfather’s family (as he wrote in his book Footprints in the Sand) was also forced to flee this part of Russia, arriving to build lives in the Leylands Jewish community of Leeds in the north of England.
 Others, as in the musical, went to America and what is now Israel.
-Perhaps what one hears all around in the Folksbiene audience are the specifics of very personal memories reactivated by Fiddler.
+Perhaps what one hears in the audience are the specifics of very personal memories reactivated by Fiddler.

 The musical is not without internal faults.
 Most noticeably, its female characters exist in service to men, and when not directly, then in service to matters and duties of the heart.
 That may be historically accurate, but poor Golde has little to do but look frustrated and matriarchally intimidating as Tevye’s wife.